See also: Benefit Rates

 you get if you transferred to Incapacity Benefit from invalidity

 benefit and sickness benefit.

-But you must pass the personal capability assessment unless you
+But you must pass the personal capability assessment unless you are exempt.

 Transferred from Invalidity Benefit?